gdbooks/LegacyOpenGL/Chapter7/sorting.md

 Rendering a 3D game will get complex.
 A 3D mixes and matches solid and transparent objects sometimes.
 In order to draw transparent objects, you must first draw solid objects, then draw transparent objects.
 Transparent objects need to be sorted based on who is furthest from the camera.

 I'll walk you trough how it would normally work.
-This is not something you need to implement right now, but it is something to be aware of, as you will need to do this at some point.
+This is not something you need to implement right now, but it is something to be aware of, as you might need to do this at some point.

 ## Transparent objects
 When reading this remember, you can render solid objects in any order.
 The Z-Buffer will make sure that objects get rendered correctly.